Welcome to GoPI3Ks

 A big thank you to Linda Roksund for allowing us to upload their video & leaflet.

-See below for details on what to expect & who is going to presenting at the event.
-We must give a huge thanks to all the doctors & medical professionals that are giving up their time to share their experience, thoughts & research on PROS.
-A huge thank you to Professor Semple who is offering one to one consultations for some of our attendees.
+See below for details on who presented at the event and what their talk was about.
+We must give a huge thanks to all the doctors & medical professionals that gave up their time to share their experience, thoughts and research on PROS.
+A huge thank you to Professor Semple who offered one to one consultations for some of our attendees.